Policy overview 1.1

 (iii) The applicant’s ‘admissions score’ – based on full level 2 qualifications (GCSE/IGCSE/vocational) – meets the College’s ‘minimum level’ for that year (further details follow in 3.2).

-(v) The applicant lives, or intends to move to live, within sustainable commuting distance of the College with their parent(s).
-3.2
+(v) The applicant lives, or intends to move to live, with their parent(s) within sustainable commuting distance of the College (for which the College reserves the right to make its own judgement).

 - how the ‘admissions score’ is calculated;